 We put a script into StudioBinder's screenwriting software so you can see what the interplay between director and writer might look like.
 Note how the filmmakers of the project below exchange comments on plot ideas:

 a director's pre-production tasks

 Working with department heads

 How?
 By communicating with every department head, from cinematographer to the production designer.
-The entire crew must be on the same page to be able to execute the director's vision.
+The entire crew must be on the same page to be able to execute their vision.